suquamish/Nomad-NFS-Volume/README.md

 are lightweight, only getting spurts of activity when specification initially spins up, so the cpu and memory resources are **very** low.
-Finally, while the controller plugin can be "centrally" located on one Nomad client, the node plugin needs to be present on each client in your Nomad cluster, thus the `type = "system"` designation.
+Finally, while the controller plugin can be "centrally" located on one Nomad client, the node plugin needs to be present on each client in your Nomad cluster _might_ use the volume, thus the `type = "system"` designation.

 Knowing all that, getting the controller and node plugins deployed should be pretty straightforward: